greeeen-dev/natsumi-browser/README.md

 #### Go minimal or go utility-first, it's your choice.
 ![](./images/single-toolbar.webp)

 Not a fan of multiple toolbars?
-Craving more horizontal space?
-Natsumi adds it to your browser of choice.
+Craving more vertical space?
+Natsumi lets you merge your navigation bar into one unified sidebar for more space for your web content.

 And of course, you can always use the Multiple Toolbars layout.
 Natsumi doesn't force things on you.